MattWong-ca/farlo/README.md

    - Learn about the Farcaster social network
    - Get personalized creator, follower, and mini app recommendations
    - Get intros to new people based on your interests!
-- Farlo will automatically send you a summary DM after the call
-- Easily share your experience to let others know that you met Farlo
 - NEW: you can also chat with Farlo like you do with ChatGPT

 # Problem